pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.24) [02/09/2016] Complete chapter 4.2 overhaul.**

+I have completely rewritten chapter 4.2 about sound and music.
+Where we had just one mod, we have now six different mods, ranging from weapon sounds to new songs from radio stations scattered throughout the Wasteland.
+The sense of immersion has greatly improved with the contents of this chapter.

 **(v0.23) [29/08/2016] Chapter 4.1 rewritten and updated.**

 The chapter 4.1 (user interface) has been easier.
 Most of the pictures already had red boxes pointing out selected options/buttons.
 I have downscaled the screenshots anyway.